-Their tools include user-centric design research, design thinking, web prototyping, wireframing, interface design, storyboarding, visual design theory, and interaction design.
+Their tools include user-centric design research, design thinking, web prototyping, wireframing, web user interface design, storyboarding, visual design theory, and interaction design.
 They serve as advocates for the end-users of a product and are often very educated about those people.
 They have to imagine every possible user, in every possible scenario, as they create the product.

 UX designers must also have the audacity to ask bold questions – of the right people – to create masterful design that solves the problems of the people actually using the product (and not simply the folks in a boardroom, à la our “Big” example earlier).

 Being a human-centered designer means having a voice that offers informed, well-researched ideas and has a seat at the table to influence overall product strategy, not merely what button goes where.
 Their knowledge may even go beyond product to influence marketing and business development plans.

 Because the concept of human-centered design seems so basic — of course we should be thinking about customers when designing products! — it can be difficult to understand what it means in practical terms.
 It really comes down to a shift in perspective.